Doctor Approved: Generating Medically Accurate Skin Disease Images through AI-Expert Feedback: Analysis

 \subsection{Abaltion Study}

 \textbf{Effect of Checklist Quality.} We investigate the impact of checklist detail level on the MAGIC framework's efficacy in DPO training, by comparing two types of expert-designed checklists: a ``Coarse'' version using single-sentence descriptions for each condition, and a more detailed, ``Structured'' version (as used throughout the main paper and detailed in Appendix~\ref{sec:app_checklist}).
 Table~\ref{tab:ablation_checklist} shows that the quality of the checklist is crucial to feedback quality.
 For the ResNet18 (RN18), augmenting with MAGIC-DPO using Coarse checklists improved accuracy by +3.52\% over the real data baseline (from 29.31\% to 32.83\%), whereas Structured checklists led to a much larger gain of +9.02\% (to 38.33\%).
 A similar trend was observed with the DINOv2 (DINO): Coarse checklists yielded a +1.27\% accuracy improvement (from 49.89\% to 51.16\%), while Structured checklists achieved a +5.12\% boost (to 55.01\%).
 These results underscore that more detailed and well-structured expert guidance in the checklists significantly enhances the quality of synthetic images and subsequent classifier performance.
+To explore the upper bounds of this effect, we have a dermatologist craft even more fine-grained checklists with nine criteria (Location, Distribution, Lesion Type, Shape/Size, Border, Elevation, Texture, Color, and Translucency/Content).
+We then use these 9-criteria checklists in our MAGIC framework.
+We observed a small, additional improvement over our original 5-criteria structured checklist, as detailed in the Appendix \ref{checklist_granularity}.

 \textbf{Effect of feedback volume.} In addition to feedback quality, we also investigate how the quantity of feedback influences image quality and classifier performance.
 As DPO training progresses, more image pairs are used, providing additional feedback to guide the diffusion model.
 We visually demonstrate the evolution of generated images across epochs in Fig.~\ref{fig:example_per_epoch}.
 Additionally, we also train classifiers using synthetic data that is generated from different training stages.
 Results in Fig.~\ref{fig:ablation_num_pair} show that accuracy consistently improves as DPO training accumulates more feedback, with performance stabilizing after receiving feedback from approximately 512 image pairs.
 Based on these findings, we fix the feedback volume at 1024 image pairs for all our experiments.